Dobbs Ferry Campus banner

 All residential students, regardless of campus, get a mail box located in their residential space assigned to them after move in.
 Students can also receive packages.

-Mercy College will accept mail for residential students after move in during the academic year.
+Mercy University will accept mail for residential students after move in during the academic year.

 The mailing address is as follows: